SK8-PTY-LTD/SK8Tech_Document/en/services/marketing/README.md

 # Services

 Does your website/app show up on the first page of related search?
-Our online marketing team specialises in SEO, SEM, and more.
+Our online marketing team specializes in SEO, SEM, ASO and more.
 Boost your ranking today!

 1. [SEO](seo.md)
 1. [SEM](sem.md)
 1. [Social Media Marketing](social-media-marketing.md)
 1. [WeChat Content Writing](wechat-content-writing.md)
 1. [ASO](aso.md)

-Does your website/app show up on the first page of related search?
-Our online marketing team specialises in SEO, SEM, and more.
-Boost your ranking today!